iamyuvraj/cip/README.md

 This is a basic CI4 Project showcasing the CRUD Operations.
 File Upload and Export to Excel functionality is also implemented in the Project.

-PostgreS and PG Admin is used for the Database.
+PostgreS is used for the Database.

 # Default Readme File Content for CI4:
 # CodeIgniter 4 Application Starter